f5businessdevelopment/bigipworkshop/docs/ex5.md

 Exercise 5- Converting BIG-IP configuration using Vscode/ACC tool to AS3 configuration
 ======================================================================================
+We will follow these steps:-

-1. Open the BIG-IP UCS configuration file using the VSCode BIG-IP Extension tool (ACC).
+- Open the BIG-IP UCS configuration file using the VSCode BIG-IP Extension tool (ACC).
-2. Navigate to the source or partition containing the configuration you wish to convert.
+- Navigate to the source or partition containing the configuration you wish to convert.
-3. Identify the specific configuration you want to convert and select it.
+- Identify the specific configuration you want to convert and select it.
-4. Right-click on the selected configuration and choose the "Convert to AS3" option from the context menu.
+- Right-click on the selected configuration and choose the "Convert to AS3" option from the context menu.
-5. The selected configuration will be transformed into an AS3 configuration format.
+- The selected configuration will be transformed into an AS3 configuration format.
-6. Save the converted AS3 configuration file.
+- Save the converted AS3 configuration file.
-7. Utilize HCP Terraform to deploy the AS3 configuration to your target environment.
+- Utilize HCP Terraform to deploy the AS3 configuration to your target environment.

 Ensure that you have the following extensions installed: F5 ACC Chariot, F5 Networks iApp, and The F5 Extension.
 You can verify this by clicking on the blocks icon in VSCode.